imodeveloperlab/dskit/README.md

 To get you started Design System Kit provides app demonstration code where you can see all the possibilities.
 You can even use this ready-made code for your next project.

 ### Shopify App Template
-App template for RSS Feeds
+App template for Shopify Store
 [GitHub Project](https://github.com/imodeveloperlab/Shopify)
 <table>
   <tr>